JHarrison-Leonard/MRV-RAM/README.md

 ```

 ## File overview
+- [LICENSE](LICENSE) MIT license for this repository, be sure to bundle this with your project if you copy any code
+- [PS3Mapping](PS3Mapping) List of PS3 controller inputs t their resective pygame values
 - [PS3RCv2.py](PS3RCv2.py) Rewrite of original MRV code.
 Handles car control using the PS3 controller
 - [ModuleCommv2.py](ModuleCommv2.py) Rewrite of original MRV code.
 Handles communication between MRV and modules, as well as executing module specific code
 - modules